ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

   memory bandwidth requirements allow for more efficient computations.
 However the disadvantages are @web_symbl_ai_quantization:
 - Loss of Accuracy: undoubtedly, the most significant drawback of quantization is a potential loss of accuracy in output.
-Converting the model’s weights to a lower precision is likely to degrade its performance – and the more “aggressive” the quantization technique, i.e., the lower the bit widths of the converted data type, e.g., 4-bit, 3-bit, etc., the greater the risk of loss of accuracy.
+Converting the model's weights to a lower precision is likely to degrade its performance – and the more “aggressive” the quantization technique, i.e., the lower the bit widths of the converted data type, e.g., 4-bit, 3-bit, etc., the greater the risk of loss of accuracy.